kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 $[break]
 ### Adding a custom callout accessory view

-With that theory out of the way, it's time to add a custom callout of your own. **CoffeeShopPinDetailView.xib** defines the UI for the callout accessory view as shown below:
+With that theory out of the way, it's time to add a custom callout of your own. **CoffeeShopPinDetailView.xib** defines the UI for the callout accessory view as shown:

 ![width=45%](images/08-customview.png)